boxyhq/jackson/README.md

 };
 ```
 The XML file (should share the name with the .js file) is the raw XML metadata file you receive from your Identity Provider.
 Please ensure it is saved in the `utf-8` encoding.

 The config and XML above correspond to the `SAML API config` (see below).

 ## SAML Login flows
 There are two kinds of SAML login flows - SP-initiated and IdP-initiated.
 We highly recommend sticking to the SP-initiated flow since it is more secure but Jackson also supports the IdP-initiated flow if you enable it.
 For an in-depth understanding of SAML and the two flows please refer to Okta's comprehensive guide - https://developer.okta.com/docs/concepts/saml/.

 ## Contributing
 Thanks for taking the time to contribute!
-Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make will benefit everybody else and are appreciated.

 Please try to create bug reports that are:

 - _Reproducible._ Include steps to reproduce the problem.
 - _Specific._ Include as much detail as possible: which version, what environment, etc.
 - _Unique._ Do not duplicate existing opened issues.
 - _Scoped to a Single Bug._ One bug per report.

 ## Support
 Reach out to the maintainer at one of the following places:

 - [GitHub Issues](https://github.com/boxyhq/jackson/issues)
 - The email which is located [in GitHub profile](https://github.com/deepakprabhakara)

 ## License
 [Apache 2.0 License](https://github.com/boxyhq/jackson/blob/main/LICENSE)